 Thousands of photographers, millions of files – one infographic to sum up what the top cameras and settings are for stock photography.
-Photographers are in constant search for the ultimate techniques, the right settings and best camera for stock photography.
+Photographers are in constant search for the ultimate techniques, the right settings and the best camera for stock photography.
 At Depositphotos, we did some serious data analysis to bring you answers to all these questions.
 One infographic that contains EXIF data from millions of files, revealing top gear and settings for images.

 What is EXIF data?